-Mr. Acosta began his legal career as a research attorney at the Court of Appeals for the Honorable Chief Justice Ann McClure.
-He spent two years at the Court of Appeals before becoming an associate at a personal injury lawfirm In 2016, Mr. Acosta opened up his own law firm in Texas and New Mexico to better serve the personal injury and employment needs of those communities.
+Alejandro began his legal career as a research attorney at the Court of Appeals for the Honorable Chief Justice Ann McClure.
+He spent two years at the Court of Appeals before becoming an associate at a personal injury law firm.
+In 2016, Alejandro and his partners opened up their own law firm in Texas and New Mexico to better serve the personal injury needs of those communities.

-Some of Mr. Acosta’s prior successes include an appearance in the June 2013 edition of Verdict Search in Texas for his role in obtaining a successful verdict for the plaintiff in a premises liability claim.
+Some of Alejandro’s prior successes include an appearance in the June 2013 edition of Verdict Search in Texas for his role in obtaining a large verdict for the plaintiff in a premises liability claim.
 Also in 2013, he was published in the State Bar Litigation Section Report: "The Advocate" on Arbitration.
-Mr. Acosta has written and argued numerous appellate matters to the Court of Appeals.
-He has tried, to verdict, a wide variety of personal injury lawsuits.
-In 2014, he tried a wrongful death trucking case in El Paso County that resulted in a seven figure verdict for the plaintiffs.
+In 2014, he tried a wrongful death trucking case in El Paso County that resulted in a multiple seven-figure verdict for the plaintiffs.